-- A supplemental adaptive digital content resource that supports the six areas of reading is utilized in grades K-2. - Imagine It! is utilized as a core reading program in grades PK-5. - Students in grades 3-12 have the opportunity to participate in the District's summer reading initiatives. - Spelling is a part of the core reading program. - The district is implementing a blended learning instructional model in grades 3 12 to support personalized learning. - All middle and high school English teachers receive professional development on critical reading strategies, writing and research. - Explicit instruction in reading informational and literary texts, vocabulary, grammar, writing, and research is provided in grades 3 - 12.
+- A digital-content resource that supports reading is utilized in grades K-2. - A core research-based reading program is utilized in grades PK-5. - Students in grades 3-12 have the opportunity to participate in the district's summer reading initiatives. - Spelling is a part of the core reading program. - The district is implementing a blended learning instructional model in grades 3 12 to support personalized learning. - All middle and high school English teachers receive professional development on critical reading strategies, writing, and research. - Explicit instruction in reading informational and literary texts, vocabulary, grammar, writing, and research is provided in grades 2 12. - Students in grades 6 8 participate in a reading and writing workshop model. - Ongoing professional development is provided at the district level for principals, instructional coaches, and lead teachers in rigorous standards-based planning, instruction, and assessment.